Exactly solvable conformal field theories

 \subsubsection{Global symmetries in $d=2$ and $d\geq 3$}

-As we stated in Section \ref{sec:models}, the $O(n)$, $PSU(n)$ and Potts CFTs have global symmetries, described by the groups $O(n)$, $PSU(n)$ and $S_Q$ respectively.
+As we stated in Section \ref{sec:models}, the $O(n)$, $PSU(n)$ and Potts CFTs have global symmetries, described by the groups $O(n)$, $PSU(n)$ and $S_Q$ respectively (or their categories of representations if $n,Q$ are not integer).
 Usually, in physics, we would expect such unbroken symmetries to have a strong influence.
-Models with different symmetry groups would behave differently, and we would formulate our analysis in group-theoretic language: spectrums as representations, correlation functions as invariant tensors.
+Models with different symmetry groups would behave differently, and we would formulate our analysis in group-theoretic language: spectra as representations, correlation functions as invariant tensors.

 However, the $O(n)$, $PSU(n)$ and Potts CFTs share many conformal dimensions and even some correlation functions.
 This is because they are all formulated in terms of similar loop ensembles, see Section \ref{sec:coup}.
 Moreover, if we decompose the spectrum of the $O(n)$ CFT into $O(n)$ representations, as we sketched in Eq. \eqref{von}, we find that a primary field $V_{(r,s)}$ with a given conformal dimension generally does not transform in an irreducible representation, but in a larger representation.
 This shows that the model's global symmetry is larger than $O(n)$.